openrag-analytics/russian-geo-market-benchmark-2026/README.md

 1. Lewis, P., et al. "Retrieval-Augmented Generation for Knowledge-Intensive NLP Tasks." *NeurIPS* (2020).
 2. Sinitsyn, V. "Google Gemini Knows Me in Russian — But Recommends My Competitors in English" *HackerNoon* (2026).
 Available at: [HackerNoon Article](https://hackernoon.com/google-gemini-knows-me-in-russian-but-recommends-my-competitors-in-english)
 3. OpenAI.
-"Search GPT Docume
+"Search GPT Documentation and Best Practices."
+(2025).

+---
+*Note: For the convenience of the Russian digital community, a localized executive summary is provided in `EXECUTIVE_SUMMARY_RU.md`.*